born05/craft-assetusage/README.md

 # Craft Asset Usage plugin

 Adds a column to the assets overview to see which assets are used or unused.
-For Craft 3.
-The [craft 2](https://github.com/born05/craft-assetusage/tree/craft-2) plugin has moved to a different branch.
+For Craft 4.

 The "Usage" field shows all relations and the "Current Usage" field shows relations excluding revisions and deleted elements.